zero-x-dev/CSV.markdown/README.md

 Creates a uniquely named .md file for each row

-Writes the raw thought content to the file

 What Can This Code Do?
- Process 1000+ entries from Excel files
+ Process 1000+ entries from Excel\csv files

 Output cleanly named and structured Markdown files